Smishing (SMS Phishing): Definition, Examples, and Ways to Prevent It

 - Masquerading as a trusted contact, website, or even state-controlled authority, smishing attacks compel you to share sensitive information willingly.

-The definition of smishing, despite its slightly humorous name, is clear when you consider a combination of two words most people will already be aware of — SMS and phishing.
-Unfortunately, it's nothing to laugh about, with the nefarious practice of smishing tricking countless users into sharing sensitive details with cyberattackers through SMS.
+The definition of smishing is clear when you consider a combination of two words most people will already be aware of — SMS and phishing.
+Unfortunately, the nefarious practice of smishing is successfully tricking countless users into sharing sensitive details with cyberattackers through SMS.

 Put simply, a smishing attack focuses on your smartphone or tablet in the same way that phishing targets your email.
 But how do these attacks happen, what makes them differ from conventional phishing attacks, and how can you prevent yourself from falling into the smishing trap?